 - Are they in pain themselves?

-People who negatively criticise you (behind your back or to your face), will, in all likelihood, criticise everyone and anyone, because they are probably unhappy with themselves.
+People who negatively criticise you (behind your back or to your face), will likely criticise everyone and anyone, because they are probably unhappy with themselves.
 Or it could be that by putting others down, they are attempting to lift themselves up and make themselves feel ‘special’.

 Some people will also attack you because they can’t face looking into themselves to find the reason of their own unhappiness or insecurities (it is easier to blame others than to face the truth).